joshfrench/om-wiki-fork/Documentation-(om.next).md

 supplied in a denormalized form.
 Second, when making an association from a logical entity to multiple component instances.
-The first case simplifies the problem of updating data while the later simplifies keep multiple view of the same data in sync.
+The first case simplifies the problem of updating data while the later simplifies keeping multiple views of the same data in sync.

 ### IQuery